RobertGregg/RobertGregg.github.io/_posts/2023-12-22-Cellular-Potts.md

 ![BringingODEsToLife](/assets/img/BringingODEsToLife.gif){: .width-80}

 In the animation above, we see relatively circular blobs that represent cells adhering to one another.
 The color of each cell relates to the concentration of a theoretical protein X that controls cellular division.
 As we move forward in time, the concentration of protein X increases to a maximum value of one which triggers the cell to divide into two daughter cells.
-Protein X seems to be randomly distribute between the two new cells after division.
-The two daughter cells also seem to quickly grow to match the size of the other cells.
+Protein X randomly distributes between the two new cells after division and two daughter cells also quickly grow to match the size of the other cells.

 Let's walk through the code to develop this simulation.
 There are two characteristics that need to modeled in this simulation, the first being the geometry of each cell and the second being the dynamics of the intracellular proteins.

-We begin by loading in both `CellularPotts.jl` and `DifferentialEquations.jl` which model the geometry and dynamics respectively.
+We begin by loading in both [CellularPotts.jl](https://github.com/RobertGregg/CellularPotts.jl) and [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) which model the geometry and dynamics respectively.

 <pre><code class="julia">using CellularPotts, DifferentialEquations
 </code></pre>